Ju4/Github_Example/README.md

-My code is here and its awesome, like really awesome
+My code is here and its awesome, like really awesome.